meetsaurabhh/halftone-studio/README.md

 1. Push this repo to GitHub.
 2. Import it on [vercel.com](https://vercel.com/new) — it auto-detects Next.js, no
    config needed.
-3. Update the live URL at the top of this README and in `siteUrl` inside `app/layout.tsx` so the Open Graph tags point at the real domain.
+3. Update the live URL in `siteUrl` inside `app/layout.tsx` so the Open Graph tags point at the real domain.